 I am an Associate Professor in the College of Communication & Information Sciences at The University of Alabama.
-I focus on the use of large scale web data in my health communication scholarship, where I study online communities, campaign development, and public health discourse.
+I focus on the use of large scale web data in my health communication scholarship, where I research rural health, disparities, online communities, campaign development, and public health discourse.
 Current projects include work on health disparities in rural communities; extending theories of online communities of practice in evolving online spaces dedicated to health discourse and risk; social media influencers and their role in brand trust and how that impacts the well-being of individuals, and examining misinformation and disinformation.
-Additional research lines include examining communication within subcultures of the health and well being of video game and mobile game communities, social dynamics and cues filtered in and fostered/developed within subcultures.
-I am active within the Health Communication Division and the Japan-U.S. Communication Association at the National Communication Association, and the International Communication Association.

 I am also an artist and enjoy drawing and painting, video games, and anime.

 You can contact me at rkbritt @ ua.edu (remove the spaces).